How Spartan Race has utilized volunteers to become the world's biggest obstacle race.

-The role of a modern university, more than just being a centre of learning, is about fostering an environment of innovation that equips students with modern resources and technology.
-But when Lee Emberton joined Deakin University as student engagement manager two-and-a-half years ago, Deakin University Student Association (DUSA) was falling well short with its volunteering practices.
+The role of a modern unniversity, more than just being a centre of learning, is about fostering an environment of innovation that equips students with modern workplaces and technology.
+But when Lee Emberton joined Deakin University as student engagement manager three years ago, Deakin University Student Association (DUSA) was falling well short with its volunteering practices.
+So he set out to change it.

-More than 50,000 students are enrolled at Deakin.
-This includes some 27,000 students on campus in a typical semester, and with about 2,000 among their number actively involved in volunteering and student clubs, the university has a vibrant volunteering culture.
-However, Emberton says that, until recently, antiquated processes and logistical challenges were keeping DUSA from capitalising on this groundswell of interest.
+More than 50,000 students are enrolled at Deakin University.
+This includes some 27,000 students on campus in a typical semester, and with about 2,000 students actively involved in student volunteering and student clubs, the university has a vibrant volunteering culture.
+However, Emberton says that until recently, antiquated processes and logistical challenges were keeping DUSA from capitalising on this groundswell of interest.

 “We have ten staff delivering a plethora of events across four locations, and each of those different staff members had different processes for recruiting, retaining and rostering students.
 Different levels of advertising, different ways of interviewing and rostering – a lot of it was based on Excel files, Word docs or Facebook groups.
 It was pretty unsustainable, a lot of staff time was being drained by just maintaining spreadsheets,” he says.